 The Group has stock financing facilities secured over the Group's inventory of finished goods (caravans).
-The financing facilities are repayable at the earlier of maturity of the facility or the sale of the secured caravan and accrued interest on a monthly basis with an annual variable interest rates at 31 December 2021 ranging between 7.90% - 9.90% (2020: 7.90% - 9.90%).
+The financing facilities are repayable at the earlier of maturity of the facility or the sale of the secured caravan and accrued interest on a monthly basis with an annual variable interest rates at 31 December 2022 of 10.56% (2021: 7.90% - 9.90%).